CCI-MOC/hil/docs/rest_api.md

 Create a network.
 For the semantics of each of the fields, see `docs/network.md`.

+Authorization requirements:

+* If net_id is `''` and creator and access are the same project, then access to that project is required.
+* Otherwise, administrative access is required.

 Possible errors:

 * 409, if a network by that name already exists.